danawoodman/python-backupr/README.markdown

 ... where `'/home/user/backupr/'` is the path to the directory that contains the `backupr.py` file (your git checkout of python-backupr).

+To make this script really useful, run it from a crontab:

+    $ crontab -e

+... which will edit your user's crontab file.
+Then add in a line like this:

+    00 3 * * * /usr/local/bin/python2.6 /home/user/backupr/backupr.py

+... where `/usr/local/bin/python2.6` is the location to your Python executable and `/home/user/backupr/backupr.py` is the path to the `backupr.py` file (you could also do something like `~/backupr/backupr.py`).
+This will run the `backupr.py` file every morning at 3am.
+You can schedule backups how often you want using crontab.

+If you enable success emails you'll get a nice email in your inbox every morning letting you know your backup was run successfully.
+It's nice to have peace of mind!

 ## Available Keywords Arguments

 The available keyword options are as follows: